 - Never share the domain name directly on the timeline

 Have you ever done that?
-I am sure you did, we all have gone through such phase.
+I am sure you did, we all have gone through such a phase.
 Just make sure you never repeat this.
-This is one of the worst LinkedIn mistakes.
+This is one of the worst LinkedIn mistakes to avoid.

 #3.
 You’re a Whatsapp Enthusiast